-TEG1 modules are capable of operating at 330°C up to 340°C. The temperature of the cold side is ONLY RATED AT 200°C so it is imperative that the module be installed correctly with the hot side face attached to the heat generating device.
+TEG1-PB series are capable of operating at 320°C to 350°C hot side.

+But all three are ONLY RATED AT 190°C cold side so, it is imperative that the module be installed correctly with the hot side face attached to the heat generating device.
 Failure to do this procedure will result in the destruction of the module.
+Cold side should always be engaged when heat is being applied!